 The Dark Side of Public Wi-Fi

 Wi-Fi is a wireless local area network, which connects your computer and other devices to the web via over-the-air radio-frequency transmission.
 It doesn’t restrict your mobility as wired connections do.
 You are free to move about and continue your activities online across multiple devices.
 Nowadays, a majority of internet service providers offer wireless internet access to their subscribers for home or office use.
 These private Wi-Fi connections are naturally secured.
-For instance, the Panoramic Wi-Fi you get with Cox internet plans has an advanced security shield automatically enabled, so you won’t have to worry about network vulnerabilities or cyberattacks for that matter.
+For instance, the Panoramic Wi-Fi has an advanced security shield automatically enabled, so you won’t have to worry about network vulnerabilities or cyberattacks for that matter.
 However, this isn’t the case with public Wi-Fi.

 Public Wi-Fi is a blessing, for sure.
 It enables you to stay connected when you are outside your home and not in the range of your reliable home network.
 You can find several hotspots in restaurants, shopping malls, airports, bars, coffee places, subways, hotels, tourist destinations, parks, libraries, and beaches, etc. Typically, there are two types of public Wi-Fi networks.
 The first is secured public Wi-Fi, which is set up by internet providers or private organizations, and usually requires a password key for authorized access.
 The second is unsecured public Wi-Fi, which is ‘open’ and does not require you to input a passphrase.
 It comes without standard security measures, lacks encryption protocols, and is like a honeypot for hackers.